coldrye-archive/vibejs-subclassof/README.md

 *subclassof* provides you with the ability to test a given constructor function for being a subclass of another constructor function.

+This works with both CoffeeScript and standard Node.js inheritance models and most provably with any of the available CoffeeScript dialects out there.

 ### Features

- - support for mixed inheritance models, namely *node* and *coffee-script*
+ - support for mixed inheritance models, namely *Node.js* and *CoffeeScript*
  - runs in the browser and supports browserify
  - optional assert.subclassOf macro
  - NPM package